 Seeking undergraduates to join us in a program for humanities in the community through teaching and mentoring New Haven high-schoolers this summer.

-Citizens-Thinkers-Writers: Reflecting on Civic Life is a two-week summer program at Yale University for students from New Haven public schools who want to think deeply about fundamental human questions in a college setting.
+Citizens Thinkers Writers: Reflecting on Civic Life is a two-week summer program and year-long fellowship program at Yale University for students from New Haven public schools who want to think deeply about fundamental human questions in a college setting.
 The program aims especially at high-schoolers who will be the first in their immediate family to attend college.
 Students will see themselves as active participants in a long-running philosophical conversation that dates back to ancient Greece and Rome and will link this conversation to their own experiences as citizens in twenty-first-century New Haven.

 Students will live on campus in Yale residential housing Sunday through Friday, going home on the weekend.
 The seminar will meet each morning for two consecutive sessions led by Yale faculty.
 Afternoons will be filled with breakout groups, writing workshops, guest speakers, and local field trips.

 Program dates are July 12, 2020 – July 24, 2020.